 We know that treating people with eating disorders quickly gives the best possible chance of recovery.
 Unfortunately, on average over three years pass between the symptoms of an eating disorder emerging and treatment starting.* The ongoing pandemic has exacerbated this, with demand for our support services increasing by 134% last year.

 Lives are put at risk by these long waiting times.
 The situation is so bad that we are aware that some people are making themselves more ill in order to get the treatment they deserve.
 This is unacceptable and we must change it.

-We need to ensure that our eating disorder services are equipped to cope with the increasing demand as the UK begins to emerge from the pandemic.
+We must ensure that our eating disorder services are equipped to cope with the increase in demand seen since the start of the pandemic.
 We need to ensure that when someone first reaches out for help, they receive the right support and that a referral doesn’t mean many months spent on a waiting list.

 The situation varies between the nations of the UK, and what we need to do to make the changes we want to see will differ.
 On the next page you will find a letter that we have drafted to MPs in England.
 If you are in Scotland, Wales or Northern Ireland please get in touch with the team to find out more about what we are doing and how you can take action in your nation.